tomjoht/tomjoht.github.io/_posts/2018/2018-01-28-upcoming-stc-sf-preso-nonreference-api-docs.md

 bitlink: http://bit.ly/stcsfpresononrefapicontent
 ---

 You can read the event details on the [STC San Francisco site](https://stc-sf.org/).

+## Event description

 Here's the description:

 > ## Beyond mere endpoint reference — the overlooked content in API documentation
 > Most discussions about API documentation center on the reference content — the endpoints, parameters, sample requests, and responses, and so on.
 But actually, the reference docs make up only a fraction of the total documentation related to an API.
 API documentation also includes how-to topics, tutorials, and other conceptual information.
 In this presentation, we’ll dive into the non-reference content that is typically found in API documentation.
 Some of these non-reference sections include the following: